hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 With keyed watermarks, a stream of events can have multiple watermarked fields, each watermark can have a different value.

-Since the individual time bounds must all be satisfied, if any of them isn't we can eliminate the item.
+Since the individual time bounds must all be satisfied (they were connected with AND in the join condition), if any of them isn't we can eliminate the item.

 ##### Implementation of multiple watermarks in the JOIN processor